PostHog/posthog.com/contents/blog/posthog-marketing.md

 Overall, pretty well.
 Most pleasingly, we smashed our target 420 weekly new org. signups – we consistently hit over 450 per week in August and had our first 500+ week in September.

 Progress on our organic SEO target (5,000 weekly users) has been steady rather than spectacular.
-We were at ~4,000 per week in July and we're currently hovering around the 4,700 mark – we had one 5,000 user week in August.
+We were at ~4,000 per week in July and have been hovering around the 4,700 mark until recently, where we hit 5,200 in a week.
+Time will tell if this trend will hold.

 We achieved 14 of the 20 G2 profile reviews we aimed for in Q3 with an average score of 4.4.
 Not bad.